paunik/ScrollMagic/Tutorial : Basic Pin.md

 </main>
 ```

-One your scripts are referenced and markup is in place you can begin to structure your project and set the trigger points.
-In this example below  we initiate the ScrollMagic controller, set property values for each scene and finally add them to the ScrollMagic controller.
+Once your markup is in place you can begin to structure your project and set the trigger points.
+In this example below  we initiate the ScrollMagic controller with the variable called “controller”, set property values for each scene and finally add them to the ScrollMagic controller.
 ```javascript
 // init ScrollMagic Controller controller = new ScrollMagic();